-As of version 3.0.0 this cannot be done.
+At this time, it is not possible to import templates.
 This may be a feature that comes in the future.

 All of the files I import just have a white background, is there anyway to import a file with a background color already assigned?

-Just like the templates, As of version 2.0.0 this is not possible.
+Just like the templates, this is not currently possible.
 This is may come in a future update.

 Can I compress all of my current files and then delete them?